Maestro

 └── <namespace>/ -> the namespace of your pack

-├── sounds.json -> vanilla sound event registration
+├── sounds.json -> sound event registration

 ├── sounds/ -> audio files (.ogg)